StephanErb/engineering-notes/content/SoftwareEngineering.md

 * Martin Fowler in UML Distilled
     - "One of my biggest irritations is how organizations consistently fail to learn from their own experience and end up making expensive mistakes time and time again."

+* "The more reusable code is, the less usable it is." – Neal Ford, Rebecca Parsons, Patrick Kua